blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 The ``estimatefee`` method estimates the approximate fee per kilobyte.
 The method is needed for a transaction to begin confirmation within ``nblocks`` blocks.

+The value ``-1.0`` is returned if not enough transactions and blocks have been observed to make an estimate.

 Arguments:

 ::

-	nblocks     (numeric)
+	nblocks              (numeric)            the number of blocks within which the fee should be tested

 Response:

 ::

 	n :                    (numeric)           estimated fee-per-kilobyte

-  The value ``-1.0`` is returned if not enough transactions and blocks have been observed to make an estimate.

 Example: